vite-pwa/vite-plugin-pwa/docs/frameworks/sveltekit.md

 ### Prompt for update

-Since SvelteKit uses SSR/SSG, we need to add the `ReloadPrompt` component using a dynamic `import`. `vite-plugin-pwa` plugin will only register the service worker on build (check the [Development section](/guide/development)), it is aligned with the current behavior of [SvelteKit service worker module](https://kit.svelte.dev/docs#modules-$service-worker).
+Since SvelteKit uses SSR/SSG, we need to add the `ReloadPrompt` component using a dynamic `import`.

 The best place to include the `ReloadPrompt` component will be in main layout of the application (you should register it in any layout):